5 Words That Have Different Meanings in Transit

 Paddle

 The dictionary says: a short pole with a broad blade at one or both ends, used without an oarlock to move a small boat or canoe through the water.
-In transit: a number assigned to each bus operator and the bus they’ll be using that day.
+In transit: a bus operator's daily schedule, including all their blocks and coaches (see below!).

 Block

 The dictionary says: a large solid piece of hard material, especially rock, stone, or wood, typically with flat surfaces on each side.
-In transit: the number assigned to a specific trip of a certain line and direction.
+In transit: a specific set of bus trips assigned to a certain bus operator.

 Deadhead

 The dictionary says: a fan and follower of the rock group the Grateful Dead.
-In transit: to drive a bus to the start of a route in order to start serving customers
+In transit: to drive a bus while out of service in order to get to the start of a bus route or after completing a bus route.

 Coach